-(i) European Commission publishes summary of contributions to Green Paper on retail financial services and competition in the area of retail financial services and to facilitate cross-border supplies of these services, so that financial firms can make the most of the economies of scale in a truly integrated EU market.
+On 14 July 2016, the European Commission published a summary of the responses it received to its December 2015 Green Paper on retail financial services (the "Consultation").
+The objective of the Consultation was to improve choice, transparency and competition in the area of retail financial services and to facilitate cross-border supplies of these services, so that financial firms can make the most of the economies of scale in a truly integrated EU market.